r8c-m1x0a/docker-devenv/README.md

-# r8c dev environment
+# r8c docker dev environment

-## Quick start

-* Intall docker.
-* Install Visual Studio Code.
-* Add remote development extention to you Visual Studio Code.
-* Open 'vscode' folder by Visual Studio Code then click 'Reopen in Container' button.
+This is docker image that can be used with Visual Studio Code remote development feature.
+If you just want to earn files for devcontainer to start your develoment, just go [here](https://github.com/r8c-m1x0a/devenv).

 ## Caveat